j-farkas/tt-angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Features
+Currently this project allows the game to be played with two players and keeps track of the score.
+Cards change colors as indicated by the numbers.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).